310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Midori norsmile %}
 Ah, I was thinking something similar just now.
-It’s always so nice to share something in common[^2], no matter what it is, huh?
-That feeling of joy gets cut in half whenever it’s with you, though—
+It’s always so nice to share something in common, no matter what it is, huh?[^3] That feeling of joy gets cut in half whenever it’s with you, though—
 {% endbubble %}

 {% bubble Chiaki worried %}